Skip to Main Content

 III.
 STATEMENT OF PROCEDURES

-2. Annual report on previous years activity due by December 31 each year.
+B. Annual report on previous years' activity are due by December 31 each year.

-3. Review of all active College/Departmental scholarships to be completed on an annual basis.
+C. Review of all active College/Departmental scholarships are to be completed on an annual basis.

-4. Review of all active foundation scholarships to be completed on a rotating basis, one-third per year with all reviewed within 3 years.
+D. Review of all active foundation scholarships are to be completed on a rotating basis, one-third per year with all reviewed within 3 years.

 Print Page